SultanAyubi360/SeekbarLibrary/README.md

-## :heart: Support My Projects
+## Find this library useful? :heart:

 However, if you get some profit from this or just want to encourage me to continue creating stuff, there are few ways you can do it. :coffee: :hamburger: :fries: :apple:

-* Starring: You may give a star or share the projects you like.

 Support it by joining stargazers to this. ⭐